ibm-cloud-docs/monitoring/config_agent.md

     * **k8s_cluster_name**: This parameter specifies the cluster name as a metric label.
 You can use the label *kubernetes.cluster.name* to navigate the Kubernetes dashboards by cluster name and filter out metrics that are associated with the cluster.

-    * **collector**: This parameter specifies the ingestion URL for the region where the monitoring instance is available.
+    * **collector**: This parameter specifies the public or private ingestion URL for the region where the monitoring instance is available.

     * **collector_port**: This parameter indicates the port on which the collector is listening on.
 The value must be set to *6443*.